imec-idlab/whisper-repository/README.md

 # Whisper-repository

-Collection of software for using Whisper in a 6TiSCH network
+Collection of software for using Whisper in a 6TiSCH network.
+It also supports external control by an ONOS controller

 ## Publications

 Municio, Esteban, Johann Marquez-Barja, Steven Latré, and Stefano Vissicchio.
 "Whisper: Programmable and flexible control on industrial IoT networks."
 Sensors 18, no. 11 (2018): 4048.
+[PDF](publications/sensors-18-04048.pdf)

 Municio, Esteban, Steven Latre, and Johann M. Marquez-Barja.
 "Extending Network Programmability to the Things Overlay using Distributed Industrial IoT Protocols."
 IEEE Transactions on Industrial Informatics 17, no. 1 (2020): 251-259.
+[PDF](publications/whisper_industrial_authorVersion.pdf)

 Municio, Esteban, Niels Balemans, Steven Latré, and Johann Marquez-Barjal.
 "Leveraging distributed protocols for full end-to-end softwarization in iot networks."
 In 2020 IEEE 17th Annual Consumer Communications & Networking Conference (CCNC), pp. 1-6.
 IEEE, 2020.
+[PDF](publications/Leveraging_whisper_author.pdf)

 ## Contains
 ---